scott-bedard-ci/cupcakedesign/README.md

 ## Contributing

 We welcome contributions to the Cupcake design system!
-Please read our contributing guidelines before submitting a pull request.
+To contribute:

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

+Please ensure your code follows our coding standards and includes appropriate tests.

 ## License